jmd-dk/concept/_sources/troubleshooting.rst.txt

 leads to trouble, allowing for successful runs without necessarily disabling *all* optimizations with the ``--no-optimization`` option.

-If you are able to start CO\ *N*\ CEPT runs, but they crash, hang, yields obviously wrong results, or exhibit other bad behavior, it may be due to improper installation or a code bug.
+If you are able to start CO\ *N*\ CEPT runs, but they crash, hang, yield obviously wrong results, or exhibit other bad behavior, it may be due to improper installation or a code bug.
 To inspect the extent of the erroneous behavior, try running the full CO\ *N*\ CEPT test suite via